 The contribution area is represented by certain types of land located within the growth areas in the municipalities of:

 This is growth area land that has been zoned for urban use and development.
-Our forms do not allow for submissions for properties that are not located within one of these municipalities.
+Our forms do not allow submissions for properties not located within one of these municipalities.

-There are four types of land for GAIC purposes.
-Each type became part of the contribution area and subject to the GAIC at different times.
+There are four types of land for Growth Areas Infrastructure Contribution (GAIC) purposes as each type of land became part of the contribution area at different times.
 Details of the different types of land, including the relevant zones, are set out in the table below.

 Different rates of GAIC apply to the different types of land.